Xiaoyang-Rebecca/xiaoyang-rebecca.github.io/index.md

 I designed an object-oriented "eraser" for image and video , which is able to remove the pixels with designated type.
 MRCNN is used to dected the pixel of a specific types then WGAN is used to remove the detect pixels as they never exist.

 <p align="center"><img src="./figures/Slide3.PNG" width="400" class="inline"/></p>
-*This is just a prototype use published pretrained weights without any additional training.
+*This is just a prototype use COCO pretrained weights without any additional training.

 - Demo for Video
 <p align="center">